 The international law session concluded with a live video conference where the fellows applied the knowledge and diplomacy skills that they have gained to negotiate a draft resolution on climate change, facilitated by the Foundation’s research fellows.
 The discussions between the fellows involved lively negotiations and resulted in a final draft text, which the participants then adopted after a vote.

-The 2020 RFPPD program is the second intake of fellows from across South East Asia facilitated by the Parliamentary Institute of Cambodia and its partners, including the Foundation.
-The Program is divided into three stages, including online and face-to-face blended learning and a simulation exercise, which will be concluded in July 2020.
+The 2020 RFPPD programme is the second intake of fellows from across Southeast Asia facilitated by the Parliamentary Institute of Cambodia and its partners, including the Foundation.
+The programme is divided into three stages, including online and face-to-face blended learning and a simulation exercise, which will be concluded in July 2020.